openhab/openhab-docs/_addons_bindings/zwave/doc/wink/doorwinsensor_0_0.md

 ### Group 2: Control

 Directly triggers devices in response to events
 The Door/Window Sensor sends a Basic Set command to association Group 2 (or the Control Group) to directly trigger devices (like a light, chime, etc.) in response to events.

-Then, after a preset delay, a BASIC\_SET(0x00) command is sent to reset the device (e.g. turn off the light.)
-The value of the Basic Set command (e.g. brightness of the lamp,) and the delay time before the BASIC\_SET(0x00) is sent is configured using configuration parameters 1 and 2 respectively.

 Association group 2 supports 5 nodes.